KaviyaGopi/PYTHON/README.md

 OUTPUT: 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 ```

-here default values for both & end index will be considered
+Here default values for both & end index will be considered
 default value for step: is always +1

 ```